Substance abuse counseling

 What is Substance Abuse Counseling?

 Substance abuse counseling involves treatment and a support system to allow individuals to break the unhealthy cycle of addiction.
-Just like detoxification works on healing the body, substance abuse counseling works on the mind to allow it to adjust to the sudden chemical drop that comes from addiction withdrawal.
+Just like detoxification works on healing the body, this form of treatment works on the mind to allow it to adjust to the sudden chemical drop that comes from addiction withdrawal.

-Whether you choose substance abuse counseling online or in-person, you should make sure you seek help from a licensed substance abuse counselor.
+Whether you choose substance abuse counseling online or in-person, you should make sure you seek help from a licensed counselor specializing in the specific focus of abuse.
 When it comes to therapy, you must make sure you tread very carefully, or else it can prove counterproductive.

 Here are some of the qualities that you should seek in your substance abuse counselor: